stakezone/nodemonitorgaiad/README.md

 The gaiad triggers are not optimized and interconnected yet, some redundant alerts might occur.

 The Zabbix server is low on resources and a small size VPS is sufficient.
 However, delays can occur with the log file module.
 Performance problems with the server are mostly caused by the underlying database slowing down the processing.
-Database tuning might improve on the issues (ie. more cache size etc.).
+Database tuning might improve on the issues (increase cache size etc.).